fast-programmer/outboxer/README.md

 **Outboxer** is a framework for migrating **Ruby on Rails** applications to **eventually consistent, event-driven architecture**.

-It is an implementation of the [**transactional outbox pattern**](https://docs.aws.amazon.com/prescriptive-guidance/latest/cloud-design-patterns/transactional-outbox.html) and guarantees that for every event row inserted into your database, an out of band handler is called at least once.
+It is an implementation of the [**transactional outbox pattern**](https://docs.aws.amazon.com/prescriptive-guidance/latest/cloud-design-patterns/transactional-outbox.html) and guarantees that for every event row inserted into your database, an asynchronous event handler is called at least once.

-Whilst the officially supported publisher generators are optimised to work with Sidekiq, Outboxer is message broker agnostic and can easily be adapted to support Kafka and RabbitMQ.
+Whilst the generated publisher script integrates directly with Sidekiq, Outboxer is message broker agnostic and can easily be adapted to support Kafka and RabbitMQ.

 ## Installation